Utz Brands: Sponsorship

 Until the 2012 season, Utz was a sponsor of the New York Yankees and had been part of the right field of Yankee Stadium for many seasons.
 The company also sponsored the Philadelphia Phillies.

-Utz currently sponsors the Baltimore Orioles and the Pittsburgh Pirates.
+As of 2021 Utz sponsors the Baltimore Orioles and the Pittsburgh Pirates.
 Utz has also sponsored the Philadelphia Eagles for multiple seasons.
 In addition, Utz became the official vendor of all pre-packaged snacks for the Baltimore Ravens starting in 2014.
 Also, Utz sponsors the Connecticut Tigers and Erie SeaWolves, of Minor League Baseball.

 In 2018, the company signed a multi-year sponsorship deal with Major League Baseball to become the league's "official salty snack."
 The following year, Utz became the presenting sponsor of the 2019 National League Division Series.

 Products

 Utz manufactures a wide variety of potato chips and pretzels – 1000000 lb of potato chips and 900000 lb of pretzels every week.
 Utz also produces cheese curls, sunflower chips, tortilla chips, popcorn, pork rinds, and party mix.
 Specialty items include chocolate-covered pretzels, seasonal pretzel barrels and sports mixes.
 Utz also carries dips, salsas, and crackers.

 In total, Utz makes 395 different types and flavors of snacks.

 Utz regular potato chips are cooked in cottonseed oil; its Kettle Classic line in peanut oil; and its Grandma Utz varieties in lard.
 Additionally, Utz produces an organic product line, which includes products certified organic by Quality Assurance International, as well as a "natural" product line that includes potato chips cooked in sunflower oil.
 The company incorporates the "Snacking Smart" icon on a number of its products, indicating a healthier snacking choice to the consumer.